gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ## Contracting Strategy

 A **contracting strategy** is part of an overarching acquisition strategy.
-The contracting strategy discusses the contract or contracts that will be put in place to achieve the program objectives set out in the acquisition strategy.
-For example, a commercial item contract under FAR Part 12, a task order under an existing Indefinite Delivery Indefinite Quantity (IDIQ) contract, an Other Transaction OT) agreement.
+The contracting strategy discusses the contract(s) put in place to achieve program objectives set out in an acquisition strategy.

+**Examples:**
+* A commercial item contract under FAR Part 12
+* A task order under an existing Indefinite Delivery Indefinite Quantity (IDIQ) contract
+* An Other Transaction (OT) agreement.
-The contracting strategy also includes elements such as contract type selection (i.e., firm-fixed-price, cost-reimbursement, time & materials), product or service contract, competition (i.e., full and open, sole source), and source selection, to name a few.
+* Contracting strategies also include elements such as contract type selection (i.e., firm-fixed-price, cost-reimbursement, time & materials), product or service contract, competition (i.e., full and open, sole source), and source selection, to name a few.

 **Contracting strategies** enable execution of the acquisition strategy.
 Contracting strategies (FAR-based and non-FAR based) are presented in the [Contracting Cone](https://aaf.dau.edu/aaf/contracting-cone/).

 ![Contracting Cone](__images/13_contracting.png)<br>
 **Contracting Cone**